-Sometimes upcycled furniture projects don’t go as planned or mistakes are made.
-This weathered black buffet makeover was one of those times.
+Sometimes painting furniture projects don’t go as planned or mistakes are made.
+This weathered black painted buffet was one of those times.
 Luckily there are a few ways to keep these projects from completely failing.
 Here are five furniture makeover mistakes to avoid.

 This is the story of the adventure I went on while refinishing this vintage buffet.
 And even though it was a long process, I’m so glad I had this adventure!

 Now, I’m in the business of flipping furniture.
 But every once in a while, I come across a piece that really takes me for a ride.
 When nothing that I had planned seems to work.

 But here’s the deal.
 If I’m selling my furniture to good paying customers, why would I ever want to take a shortcut?
 I know it’s sooo tempting sometimes, but it really just isn’t worth it.

 And even if I wasn’t selling it, I would want the paint finish to last as long as possible without getting easily getting scratched and ruined.

 So let’s start at the beginning, and I think it will start to make sense.